 I became pregnant for the second time after 14 years.
 My husband and I stopped trying to make it happen many years ago.
-A old friend of ours has a tradition of shouting out, Dad’s last cast!, when he’s fishing, just to play with fate and attempt to manipulate the fishing gods.
+An old friend of ours has a tradition of shouting out, Dad’s last cast!, when he’s fishing, just to play with fate and attempt to manipulate his fishing luck.
 I jokingly called our miraculous pregnancy, Dad’s Last Cast.
 It held on as long as it could.

 I let it go in the Pacific in Costa Rica.
 In 8 weeks, I came to know it as a she, and she grew to fill the cup of my hand.
 I placed my hands in the water, eyes fixed, and with one current she was swept away.
 My eyes frantically searched for a flash of red, but the ocean graciously took her out of sight.
 It was a piece of me; a divine gift that I let go.
 Protective thoughts raced through my mind and my heart ached to nurture something that didn’t need nurturing.
 I was ready to charge at any bird that came near.
 I realized how much love had grown in the last couple months and what I was willing to do to protect it.
 It also made me see what I was not responsible for.